webiny/docs.webiny.com/docs/get-started/template-setup/cwp-template-cms.md

 ## 2. Start `admin` app

-Admin app is the administration system for your project; it contains everything you need to manage your content, users, settings, etc... :
+Admin app is the administration system for your project; it contains everything you need to manage your content, users, settings, etc.:

 ```
 cd apps/admin